Getting Pregnant 101

-While Intracytoplasmic Sperm Injection (ICSI) or ICSI combined with sperm extraction can solve most male factor fertility issues, there are still times when donor sperm may be necessary, such as the case with same-sex female couples, single mothers, or couples where the male is a carrier of a genetic defect.
+While Intracytoplasmic Sperm Injection (ICSI) or ICSI combined with sperm extraction can solve most male factor fertility issues, there are still times when donor sperm may be necessary, such as the case with same-sex female couples, single mothers, couples where the male is a carrier of a genetic defect, or failed fertilization with ICSI.
 Donor sperm can be used for IUI, IVF, or reciprocal IVF.

-Surrogacy is an ideal option for women who have had a hysterectomy or endometrial ablation and can not get pregnant but still want to have a child.
+Surrogacy is an ideal option for women who have had a hysterectomy, endometrial ablation, Asherman’s Syndrome and can not get pregnant but still want to have a child.
 Women who’ve experienced numerous miscarriages with unsuccessful immunological treatment may also consider using a gestational carrier, along with women who have preexisting medical conditions like diabetes or a heart condition that make pregnancy dangerous or those who have a non-functioning uterus.
 Same-sex male couples or single fathers will also need to use a surrogate to have a child of their own.

 At any time during treatment– before, during, or after IVF, Reproductive Immunology, or using Donor Eggs/Sperm, it may be advised to have surgery to diagnose and treat certain conditions surgically.